SeongYeontoken/tokenbase/.github/ISSUE_TEMPLATE/add-a-new-token.md

 * or Telegram chat: https://t.me/ForkDeltaChat
 -->

-**Token address:**
+**Token address:0x523407CD8a8b6960e813b11DFAaCFf7e05391D83 **

-**Issuer's official website:**
+**Issuer's official website: Not Yet( Working on...)**

-**Description:** <!-- 1-3 sentences for the token's description: at least one on the token issuer (eg., the product they are building) and one on token's purpose. -->
+**Description: Using our telegram bot** <!-- 1-3 sentences for the token's description: at least one on the token issuer (eg., the product they are building) and one on token's purpose. -->

-**A link to the official contract address confirmation:** <!-- Contract address confirmation MUST be linked from the official website and MUST be visible publicly.
+**A link to the official contract address confirmation: Not Yet (Working on...)** <!-- Contract address confirmation MUST be linked from the official website and MUST be visible publicly.
 If the confirmation is not visible immediately, include an explanation of how to find it. -->

-**At least 2 links to third-party reviews or discussion of the token, the project/product, or the token issuer:**
+**At least 2 links to third-party reviews or discussion of the token, the project/product, or the token issuer: I'll try to arrange it.**
 <!--
 Reviews must include review of project vision, team, milestones, or existing product.